 Eighth Ripple Press

 In 2015 I started working with a local editor to help authors self-publish their novels.
 This evolved into the idea of us publishing the books under our small publisher, and eventually Eighth Ripple Press was born.
-We are currently publishing one short story collection a year, and working with our short story authors to publish their full-length novels.
-It’s been a great experience to work with these authors and make works that we are really proud of!
+We published three short story collections, and now work with our authors to publish their own novels.